codeagon/Spawner/README.md

 * `!SU <Model> <Face> <Hair> <Mount> <hairitem> <maskitem> <backitem> <costume> <weaponSkin> <WeaponEnchant>` Spawns a player.
 Face and hair values can be found spammed in the console from other players(Currently I have no idea how the data is set out).
 Player relation and name can be changed in the script currently.
 * `!SC <ID>` Spawns a "collection"/collecatable item
 * `SHUT <ID>` Spawns a shuttle/elevator.
+* `!SOUND <ID>` Plays a sound
 * `!OBJ <ID>` Spawns a "Work object" IDs can be found <here>.
 Far less cool than it sounds.
 * `!RM<OBJ/NPC/U/SHUT/COL>` Despawns the last thing spawned.
 EG. !RMU will delete the last user spawned in with !su
 * `!SCRIPT<ME/USER/NPC>` Applys an actionscript to the last thing spawned or yourself.
 Can lock your character in place or teleport you client side, requiring a restart to fix.
 * `!RELOAD` Sends S_SPAWN_ME to fix camera/other issues.

 ## IDs
 * Collection, NPC, Shuttle, Object and character model IDs can be found [Here](https://docs.google.com/spreadsheets/d/1Inba-tW70grzqisvpdFPpKFfgz5XTptFygjUNb1T1hw/edit?usp=sharing).
-ActionScripts [Here](https://drive.google.com/file/d/0B9CbzlVpo0LuTjVWZ19Lel8wVjQ/view?usp=sharing).
+ActionScripts [Here](https://drive.google.com/file/d/0B9CbzlVpo0LuTjVWZ19Lel8wVjQ/view?usp=sharing) - Now also in main sheet in more readable format.
 Costume/etc ids can be found [Here](http://teradatabase.net/)

 ## Future changes
 * Use electron for less cancerous spawning
 * Make variables settable rather than required, eg !set npc hair 264704
-* Make some less disgusting way of removing things using targeting (no idea how this works send help)
+* Make some less disgusting way of removing things
 * Implement way of changing NPCs/PCs on the fly
 * Add default values to avoid crashes/weird issues
+* Add more things

 ## FAQ
 * *Can I interact with the sp-* no. Everything you spawn is client side only.